myclevorname/narser/README.md

 Narser simultaneously targets the latest stable and nightly releases of Zig.
 If it fails to build on either, that is a bug.
-Due to 0.15.0 releasing soon, only the latest nightly is supported.
+Due to the Iogate situation with 0.16.0, narser will only target the latest stable for now.

 ## TODO